Persistence of Natural Disasters on Children's Health: Evidence from the Great Kanto Earthquake of 1923: Introduction

 To bridge this gap in the body of knowledge, the present study investigates the impacts of fetal exposure to the Great Kant\=o Earthquake on children's health.
-For this purpose, I select Chiba prefecture, where the physical disruption was primarily caused by strong vibrations, and establish a series of datasets on children's health using a set of physical examination records.\footnote{\setstretch{0.84}While Tokyo and Kanagawa prefectures were also greatly impacted by the earthquake hit, Chiba prefecture is considered to be the most appropriate research area.
-Tokyo experienced vibrations and an enormous fire at the same time, whereas Kanagawa suffered both vibrations and an enormous tsunami (Hunter 2014).
+For this purpose, I select Chiba prefecture, where the physical disruption was primarily caused by strong vibrations, and establish a series of datasets on children's health using a set of physical examination records.\footnote{\setstretch{0.84} While Tokyo and Kanagawa prefectures were also greatly impacted by the earthquake hit, Chiba prefecture is considered to be the most appropriate research area.
+Tokyo experienced vibrations and an enormous fire at the same time, whereas Kanagawa suffered both vibrations and an enormous tsunami; Hunter, ```Extreme'.
 These incidents complicate the identification because separating their effects is difficult.
 Moreover, physical examination records for both affected prefectures are unavailable.
-However, fortunately, a set of records for Chiba prefecture are scattered but still remaining.} Specifically, I construct school-level multidimensional panel datasets on the height and weight both of primary school children aged 6--11 years born between 1914 and 1929 and of secondary school children aged 12--16 years born between 1917 and 1928.
-In addition, I create region- and prefecture-level datasets on the disease outcomes of primary and secondary school children.
-Since most of my datasets have three-way tensor structures, namely a data cube with school-year-age dimensions, I can control for the time-varying unobserved factors of each school in contrast to cross-sectional and two-dimensional panel data analyses (Balazsi, Matyas, and Wansbeek~2018).
-To better identify the impacts of the earthquake, I further exploit the geospatial variation in the physical devastation and then interact the variation with the children who potentially experienced the earthquake \textit{in utero}.
+However, fortunately, a set of records for Chiba prefecture are scattered but still remaining.} Specifically, I construct school-year-age-level panel datasets on the height and weight of primary schoolchildren aged 6--11 years born between 1914 and 1929.
+To better identify the impacts of the earthquake, I exploit the geospatial variation in the physical devastation and then interact the variation with the children who potentially experienced the earthquake \textit{in utero}.